LithMage/smartnode/README.md

 # SmartNode Upkeep Scripts
 ### Simplified version of original script from https://github.com/SmartCash/smartnode
-### ATTENTION: This installer does not include anti-ddos script and upgrade script.
+### ATTENTION: This installer does not include anti-ddos script script.

 #### This shell script comes with 4 cronjobs:
 1. Make sure the daemon is always running: `makerun.sh`